 If you haven’t heard, there’s a new kid on the block in the contact centre world, and it’s name is Amazon.
 Perhaps it’s no surprise that the world’s most customer-obsessed company has brought to market Amazon Connect – the very same platform Amazon uses internally to power millions of customer conversations.

 Here are your questions answered about Amazon Connect pricing, features and differentiators, as well as where to go to get a demo and quotation.

 Why has Amazon Web Services (AWS) decided to roll out a contact centre solution?

 Amazon launched its cloud contact centre solution (“Connect”) in March 2017 and hosted an instance in Sydney in June that year.
-The offering emerged from Amazon’s internal contact centre journey: as the online retail business expanded, Amazon needed a scalable multi-channel contact centre technology and couldn’t find an appropriate third party solution.
+The offering emerged from Amazon’s internal contact centre journey: as the online retail business expanded, Amazon needed a scalable multi-channel call centre technology and couldn’t find an appropriate third party solution.
 So they built their own and it’s now used by Amazon and its 50,000 contact centre agents, scaling up to 70,000 agents on Prime Day!

 The success of their internal experience was proof of technology and the business decided to productise it for other companies, giving birth to Amazon Connect.

 Ease of use and lower cost are two obvious features of Amazon Connect.
 However the real value is arguably the plug & play access to related Amazon technologies, which together offer a portfolio of capability to innovate and transform how companies engage with their customers.

 The feature set of Amazon Connect is constantly expanding, consistent with the Amazon “one step ahead” innovation culture.
 Resellers point to the following differentiators of Amazon Connect: